openbaton/integration-tests/README.md

   "tenant":"the tenant you use",
   "username":"openstack username",
   "password":"openstack password",
-  "keyPair":"in here the one you created", "securityGroups": [
+  "keyPair":"the name of the imported key pair", "securityGroups": [
     "default"
   ],